-We follow the proper procedures and paperwork to make sure the sample travels a certain path – ensuring nothing tampered with the test and the sample was protected.
-The sample will be recorded every step of the way.
+We follow the proper procedures and paperwork to make sure the sample travels a specific path – ensuring nothing tampered with the outcome, and the sample was protected and recorded every step of the way.
 We also deliver notarized results exactly as they’re needed, and to who needs them, so they can hold up in any legal situation.

 There are many benefits of legal DNA testing.
-To get started, contact us.
+To get started, contact us today!